bleso-a/nd00333-capstone/starter_file/README.md

 ## Automated ML

-The AutoMl setting contains parameters as explained below.
+The AutoMl setting contains parameters as explained below, and the value I choose for each parameter.

 `Featurization = auto` - FeaturizationConfig Indicator for whether featurization step should be done automatically or not, or whether customized featurization should be used.

 `n_cross_validations = 4 ` - How many cross validations to perform when user validation data is not specified.

 `experiment_timeout_minutes" = 30` - Maximum amount of time in hours that all iterations combined can take before the experiment terminates.